Child Custody Agreements: What To Do When Maryland Schools Reopen

 How to Handle Child Custody Agreements

 Although parents anticipated that schools would reopen at some point, the decision to reopen as soon as November is a little unexpected.
-At the Law Office of Laurie M. Wasserman, we believe that co-parents should have custody schedules and agreements that outline what to do in the event of schools reopening and the possibility of them closing again with little notice.
+At Wasserman Family Law, we believe that co-parents should have custody schedules and agreements that outline what to do in the event of schools reopening and the possibility of them closing again with little notice.
 Many existing custody agreements and Orders did not plan for a pandemic.
 Our family law attorneys have been working with our clients to plan all possible outcomes and prepare for the uncertainty.
 With the right amount of planning and communication, co-parents can come together for the benefit of the children.

 We recommend consulting with your family law attorney as soon as possible to establish COVID-19 protocols—especially in regards to schools.
 If you work with your attorney to make decisions now, you have a better chance of avoiding lengthy and expensive court battles.

 What If My Ex and I Cannot Agree?